Contributing¶

 Linting¶

-is used for autoformatting and linting:
+prek is used for autoformatting and linting:

-Pre-commit will automatically fix the violations such as import orders, formatting etc. Pylint errors you need to fix yourself.
+prek will automatically fix the violations such as import orders, formatting etc. Pylint errors you need to fix yourself.

-.
-This will check if there is a newer version of {black,mypy,isort,...}
+You can bump the integrations to the latest version using prek auto-update.
+This will check if there is a newer version of {black,mypy,isort,...} and update the yaml.

 Cleaning¶